emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 ``type`` field will be uninitialized, and so the :term:`scan method` may abort.

-The MPS solves this problem via the :ref:`topic-allocation-point-protocol`.
+The MPS solves this problem via the fast lockless :ref:`topic-allocation-point-protocol`.
 This needs an additional structure, an :term:`allocation point`, to be attached to the pool by calling :c:func:`mps_ap_create`::